“And the wolf shall dwell with the lamb and the leopard shall lie down with the kid, and the

 The Problem of PredationA biosphere without suffering is technically feasible.
 In principle, science can deliver a cruelty-free world that lacks the molecular signature of unpleasant experience.
 Not merely can a living world support human life based on genetically preprogrammed gradients of well-being.
 If carried to completion, the abolitionist project entails ecosystem redesign, cross-species immunocontraception, marine nanorobots, rewriting the vertebrate genome, and harnessing the exponential growth of computational resources to manage a compassionately run global ecosystem.
 Ultimately, it's an ethical choice whether intelligent agents opt to create such a world - or instead express our natural status quo bias and perpetuate the biology of suffering indefinitely.

 This utopian-sounding vision isn't the upshot of some exotic new ethical theory.
 The abolitionist project follows quite straightforwardly from the application of a classical utilitarian ethic and advanced biotechnology.
 More controversially, the abolitionist project is the scientific expression of what Gautama Buddha aspired to some 2500 years ago: "May all that have life be delivered from suffering".
-Provisionally, let's assume that other things being equal, a cruelty-free world is ethically desirable, i.e. it would be ideal if no involuntary physical or emotional pain were undergone by any sentient being.
+Provisionally, let's assume that other things being equal, a cruelty-free world is ethically desirable, i.e. ideally, no sentient being would ever undergo involuntary physical or emotional pain.
 As our technology matures, some hard choices are ethically unavoidable if these noble sentiments are ever to be turned into practice.

 More controversial than the case of tapeworms, cockroaches or locusts would be reprogramming or phasing out snakes and crocodiles.
 Snakes and crocodiles cause innumerable hideous deaths in the world each day.
 They are also part of our familiar conceptual landscape thanks to movies, zoos, TV documentaries, and the like - though a relaxed tolerance of their activities is easier in the comfortable West than for, say, a grieving Indian mother who has lost her child to a snakebite.
 Snakes are responsible for over 50,000 human deaths each year.